ue22-p21/web-intro/notebooks/21-grid-layout.md

 * it is also possible - although less often needed
   to fix a height globally and arrange the rows accordingly
 * only change is to add on the grid:
-  * `height: 100%` to say we want to use all available space
+  * `height: 100vh` to say we want to use all viewport height
   * `grid-template-rows: 50px 1fr 100px;`
     which specifies how to use vertical space